tinalexander/tinalexander.github.io/notes/2024/04-april.md

 > Thanks for reaching out.
 Currently USDA has decided to continue to name the disease H5N1 HPAI in cattle.

 # April 8, 2024

+## USDA and CDC officials on H5N1 HPAI in cattle

 - **Source:** [recording](https://rr-americas.woah.org/en/news/gf-tads-meeting-detection-of-hpai-in-ruminants-and-humans-in-the-usa/)
 - **Attribution:** World Organization for Animal Health meeting